 Kjarvalsstadir is located in the Klambratun Park in Reykjavik, close to Hlemmur Square.
 It's part of the Reykjavik Art Museum, alongside Hafnarhus and Asmundarsafn.

-The museum is named after Jóhannes S. Kjarval, one of Iceland’s most beloved painters.
-A large part of the space is dedicated to his work, which includes landscapes, portraits, and abstract paintings that show his connection to Icelandic nature and folklore.
+It’s named after Jóhannes S. Kjarval, one of Iceland’s most beloved painters, and a large part of the space is dedicated to his landscapes, portraits, and abstract works rooted in Icelandic nature and folklore.
+The museum also shows rotating exhibitions of modern and contemporary Icelandic artists.

 Kjarvalsstadir Admission Fee